Eleanor Reissa

 The past postwar europe

 My family after the war.
 Ulm, Germany.
-From right to left: My grandfather Isak, my uncle Henyu, a cousin Feygele, my grandmother Leah, my uncle Leibel, my father, and my great uncle Hershel.
+From left to right: My grandfather Isak, my uncle Henyu, a cousin Feygele, my grandmother Leah, my uncle Leibel, my father, and my great uncle Hershel.

 The past postwar perspective